ClaytonFarr/booster-testing-utilities/README.md

 **An Event Handler**

 - should be called when a specific event is emitted
-- ⏩ should accept specific parameters(s)
+- ⏩ should accept specific parameter(s)
 - ⏩ should fail when required parameters are missing
 - ⏩ should succeed if submitting only required parameter(s)
 - ⏩ should fail if parameters values are empty ('')
 - ⏩ should fail if parameters are invalid type
 - ⏩ should perform certain work
 - ⏩ should register specific event(s)
+- should be able to receive same event without duplicating work
+- should be able to process events out of order

 **An Event**

-- should have specific parameters(s)
+- should have specific parameter(s)
 - ? should update specific entity(ies)

 **An Entity**

-- should have specific parameters(s)
+- should have specific parameter(s)
 - should reduce specific event(s)
 - ? may update specific read model(s)
 - ref: https://github.com/boostercloud/booster/blob/6448db061ba7d11bd91bbd6525e4b646fb8205a9/packages/framework-provider-local/test/helpers/event-helper.ts